MicrosoftDocs/fabric-docs/docs/data-warehouse/row-level-security.md

 Filter predicate and security policies have the following behavior:

-- You may define a predicate function that joins with another table and/or invokes a function.
+- You can define a predicate function that joins with another table and/or invokes a function.
 If the security policy is created with `SCHEMABINDING = ON` (the default), then the join or function is accessible from the query and works as expected without any additional permission checks.

-- You may issue a query against a table that has a security predicate defined but disabled.
+- You can issue a query against a table that has a security predicate defined but disabled.
 Any rows that are filtered or blocked aren't affected.

 - If a dbo user, a member of the `db_owner` role, or the table owner queries a table that has a security policy defined and enabled, the rows are filtered or blocked as defined by the security policy.